TylerAlsop/Sprint-Challenge-State-Management-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What problem does the context API help solve?

+It solves the problem of needing to pass props through components that don't need them just so that the components at the end of the line can have those props.

 - [ ] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

+Something you do in a component (i.e. A function connected to an onClick) will activate an action.
+The action is dispacted to the reducer which updates the state in store according to which action was dispatched.
+Actions can also contain payloads which contain data that can be used in the updating of the state.
+The store is known as a 'single source of truth,' because it can contain some, if not all, of your state at a global level.

 - [ ] What is the difference between Application state and Component state?
 When would be a good time to use one over the other?
 - [ ] Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?
 - [ ] What is your favorite state management system you've learned and this sprint?
 Please explain why!